Cryptocurrency investing at Schwab

 Why are cryptocurrencies so popular?

 Cryptocurrencies appeal to investors for many reasons.
-Some see them as the currency of the future and want to buy them now because they believe that they will become more valuable.
-A prime example is bitcoin, the most popular of the cryptocurrencies, with an estimated total market cap of about $1.3 trillion as of March 15, 2024.1 Other investors are mainly interested in the underlying blockchain technology because they see it as more secure than traditional payment systems.
+Some view them as the currency of the future and want to buy them now based on their belief that cryptocurrency will become more valuable.
+A prime example is bitcoin, one of the most popular forms of cryptocurrencies, with an estimated total market cap over $3 trillion as of February 20, 2025.1 Other investors are mainly interested in the underlying blockchain technology because they see it as more secure than traditional payment systems.

 Ways to invest in cryptocurrency at Schwab